Mixing Alcohol And Amoxicillin

 When Can I Drink Alcohol With Amoxicillin?

-Moreover, alcohol can worsen the side effects of amoxicillin, such as gastrointestinal upset, headache, and dizziness.
+Moreover, alcohol can exacerbate the side effects of amoxicillin, such as gastrointestinal upset, headache, and dizziness.
 It can also make you more prone to dehydration, interfering with your body’s ability to recover from infections.

 Therefore, it is best to avoid drinking alcohol while taking amoxicillin or any other antibiotics.
 If you choose to drink, it is recommended to wait at least 48 to 72 hours after finishing your course of antibiotics before consuming alcohol to allow your liver to recover and the medication to fully leave your system.
 As always, it’s important to follow the instructions provided by your healthcare provider and to ask them if you have any questions or concerns about mixing alcohol and medication.